Can You Correctly Answer These Daily Double "Jeopardy!" Questions?

 Who is Debi Thomas?

 A queen in the ice ring, Debi Thomas won a bronze medal for her figure skating at the 1998 Winter Olympics—and in doing so, she became the first black athlete to ever win a medal at the Winter Games.
+And for more amazing feats by women, check out these Amazing Achievements by Women Every Year for the Last 40 Years.

 It's America's equivalent of the European reindeer.